darktable-org/dtdocs/content/module-reference/processing-modules/local-contrast.md

 This curve is applied to the image in a way that works locally and avoids halo artifacts.

-The local laplacian mode also supports shadow lifting and highlight compression, similar to the [_shadows and highlights_](shadows-and-highlights.md) module.
+The local laplacian mode also supports shadow lifting and highlight compression.

 detail
 : Add or remove detail.
 Higher values increase local contrast.
 This inserts an S shaped element in the center of the curve, to increase or decrease local contrast.